 - Peel and de-vein shrimp save the shrimp shells.
 Put shrimp shells in a pot and add 4 cups of water.
 Bring to a boil, reduce heat to simmer.
 Simmer for 30 minutes.
 Drain, reserve liquid and discard shells.
 This is your shrimp stock, you should have about 2 cups.
 If you have less than 2 cups add a little water to get there.

-- Season shrimp with ½ teaspoon of salt, ¼ teaspoon of pepper and the cayenne pepper.
+- Season shrimp with ½ teaspoon of salt, 1/4 teaspoon of pepper, paprika and the cayenne pepper.
 Refrigerate the shrimp until ready to use

-- Slice the bacon into ½ inch pieces, add to a cold pan then turn the heat to medium and cook bacon until crisp ant the fat is rendered.
+- Slice the bacon into 1/2 inch pieces.
+Add the bacon and diced ham to a cold pan then turn the heat to medium and cook bacon and ham until crisp and the fat is rendered.

-- Remove the bacon from pan save the bacon for later.
-You should have about 3 tablespoons (estimate the amount, I don't want you to burn yourself trying to measure hot fat) of fat rendered from the bacon, if you don't have enough bacon fat add butter canola oil to make 3 tablespoons of fat in the pan
+- Remove the bacon and from pan save it for later.
+You should have about 3 tablespoons (estimate the amount, I don't want you to burn yourself trying to measure hot fat) of fat rendered from the bacon if you don't have enough bacon fat add butter

 - Cook the shrimp (in batches) for about 2 minutes per side in the bacon fat.
 Remove the shrimp and store in the refrigerator until ready to use.

-- Add the onion, white part of the scallion (save the green part for garnish) and saute for 3 minutes over medium heat, add garlic and cook for and additional 30 seconds
+- Add the onion and the white part of the scallion to the pan (save the green part for garnish) and saute for 3 minutes over medium heat, add garlic and cook for and additional 30 seconds

 - Add the flour to the pan and cook the fat and flour (roux) over medium-low heat stirring frequently until light brown, about 3-4 minutes.
-Add Worcestershire sauce, rosemary sprig, 2 tablespoons of lemon juice and shrimp stock, simmer until thickened stirring occasionally, about 5 minutes.
+Add Worcestershire sauce, rosemary sprig, lemon juice and shrimp stock (or chicken stock), simmer until thickened stirring occasionally, about 5 minutes.

-- Add shrimp and cook for about 3 minutes, Add salt if needed
+- Remove the rosemary and add the shrimp.
+Cook for about 2 minutes, Add salt if needed

-- Sprinkle the bacon and green part of scallions over your shrimp and grits and eat!
+- Sprinkle the bacon , ham (if using) tomato and green part of scallions over your shrimp and grits and eat!